Capitalization of Internet: Evolution of the word

 In 2002, a New York Times column said that Internet has been changing from a proper noun to a generic term.
 Words for new technologies, such as phonograph in the 19th century, are sometimes capitalized at first, later becoming uncapitalized.
 In 1999, another column said that Internet might, like some other commonly used proper nouns, lose its capital letter.

 Capitalization of the word as an adjective (specifically, a noun adjunct) also varies.
 Some guides specify that the word should be capitalized as a noun but not capitalized as an adjective, e.g., "internet resources."

 Usage

 Increasingly, organizations that formerly capitalized Internet have switched to the lowercase form, whether to minimize distraction (The New York Times) or to reflect growing trends as the term became generic (Associated Press Stylebook).
-According to Oxford Dictionaries Online, in 2016 Internet remained more usual in the US, while internet had become predominant in the UK.
+In 2016, the Oxford English Dictionary found that, based on a study of around 2.5 billion printed and online sources, "Internet" was capitalized in 54% of cases.
+The study found that Internet remained more common in the US, while internet had become predominant in the UK.